Upper Henry Creek Trail has a bit of everything; smooth singletrack, steep and rugged descending, open sage, tight trees, and mountain vistas.

 Upper Henry Creek is done as a shuttle by itself or in combination with Thunder Mountain, Lake Mountain, or Rattlesnake Ridge Trails.

-This trail is not easy to follow: you'll need backcountry savvy, a map (that you know how to read), loaded GPS, the Hiking Project mobile app, or a local.
+This trail is not easy to follow: you'll need backcountry savvy, a map (that you know how to read), loaded GPS, the Hiking Project mobile app

 Access is via Lake Creek Road (028) either from the South Fork of Williams Creek or above Williams Lake.
 Behind a small, brown trail marker at the saddle on the high point of the Lake Creek Road (028) is the start of Henry Creek Trail.